Keller scores twice, Coyotes beat Ducks in OT to snap skid - WHIZ News

 Anaheim’s Trevor Zegras had a chance to win it, but had his shot go off the post.
 Arizona quickly went down the ice and converted as Keller’s shot snapped a six-game losing streak.

+It was the fourth overtime goal of Keller’s career and his second this season.
+It is only Arizona’s sixth win in 29 games, and its 14 points is a league low.
+For Anaheim coach Dallas Eakins and the Pacific Division-leading Ducks, it was a good lesson in not overlooking any team.

+“I don’t care if you’re playing the first-place team or a team that struggles,” he said.
+“If you give an inch, or just have one mental lapse, you can turn things the other way quickly.
+I think it’s a great example and reminder every team in this league is dangerous.”

-Travis Boyd also had two goals and an assist, and Phil Kessel and Clayton Keller each had a goal and an assist.
-Christian Fischer also scored for the Coyotes.
-Scott Wedgewood made 32 saves.
+Travis Boyd also had two goals and an assist for his first career three-point game.
+Phil Kessel and Clayton Keller each had a goal and an assist, and Christian Fischer also scored for the Coyotes, who were behind 3-1 less than nine minutes into the game before rallying.

+Scott Wedgewood made 32 saves to snap his own six-game losing streak in goal.

+“I like our resiliency and how we were able to create offense,” coach André Tourigny said.
+“If you watched the first 10 minutes of that game it was not pretty.
+Anaheim was hard on us and we didn’t react well.
+We got better every shift and bounced back.”

 Hampus Lindholm had two goals and an assist for Anaheim, which had won four of its last five coming into the game.
 Zegras had a goal and an assist, and Kevin Shattenkirk and Derek Grant also scored.